chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## Reply Size Estimation

-During the construction of each RPC Call message, a Requester is responsible for allocating appropriate transport resources to receive the corresponding Reply message.
-These resources must be capable of holding the entire Reply, therefore the Requester needs to estimate the maximum possible size of the expected Reply message.
+During the construction of each RPC Call message, a Requester is responsible for allocating appropriate RDMA resources to receive the corresponding Reply message.
+These resources must be capable of holding the entire Reply.
+Therefore the Requester needs to estimate the maximum possible size of the expected Reply message.

-* In many cases, the expected Reply can fit in one or a few RDMA Send messages.
-The Requester need not provision any RDMA resources, relying instead on message continuation to handle the entire Reply message.
+* Often, the expected Reply can fit in a limited number of RDMA Send messages.
+The Requester need not provision any RDMA resources for the Reply, relying instead on message continuation to handle the entire Reply message.
-* In cases where the Requester deems direct data placement to be the most efficient transfer mechanism, it provisions Write chunks wherein the Responder can place results.
-In these cases, the Requester must reliably estimate the maximum size of each result that is to be placed in a Write chunk.
+* In cases where the Upper Layer Binding permits direct data placement of the results (DDP), a Requester can provision Write chunks to receive those results.
+The Requester MUST reliably estimate the maximum size of each result receive via a Write chunk.
-* When the Requester expects an especially large Reply message, it can provision a combination of a Reply chunk and Write chunks for result data items.
-In such cases, the Requester must reliably estimate the maximum size of each result that is to be placed in a Write chunk and the maximum size of the remainder to be placed in the Reply chunk.
+* A Requester that expects a large Reply message can provision a Reply chunk.
+The Requester MUST reliably estimate the maximum size of the payload received via the Reply chunk.
+* If RDMA resources are not available to send a Reply, a Responder falls back to message continuation.

-A legacy NFS client needs to make every effort to avoid retransmission of non-idempotent NFS requests due to underestimated Reply resources.
-Thanks to the mechanism of message continuation in RPC-over-RDMA version 2, the need for such retransmission is greatly reduced.
+A correctly implemented Legacy NFS client thus avoids retransmission of non-idempotent NFS requests due to improperly estimated Reply resources.

 ## RPC Binding Considerations